 THE ZERO WASTE APPROACH

 Obviously the basic problem lies with the inadequate design.
 In order to avoid wasting all of those factory inputs all over again what we need to conserve is the function.
 How do we do that?
 Remember the function of a container is to contain.
 So we must find a way to refill the container.
+If it uses a cover that is easily screwed on, that will help.
 This doesn’t happen by happy circumstance.
 It needs to be part of the original design that there will exist, in the commercial society, an establishment, a store where refilling can easily happen.
 We need to replace some of the function of a grocery or supermarket with a new kind of market – a refilling station.
 In our case, we would be able to refill wine.
-But in the more general case, we would need to be able to refill hundreds of different liquids and many flowable units or powders, such as rice, beans or pancake mix.
+But in the more general case, we would need to be able to refill hundreds of different liquids and many flowable units or powders, such as rice, beans, motor oil or pancake mix.
 We have already made a start by the bulk item dispensers now found in many supermarkets.
 But we need to take off from this basic beginning and get much more sophisticated.
 Refilling has got to become the normal, the default way of reusing containers.

 It is unfortunate that so much time has been wasted by now with this unproductive, useless approach called recycling.
 But at least we need to start now to do so much better.